Reverse Mortgage foreclosure – “fake news”

 The heart of the problem is that more seniors are entering retirement with mortgage debt than ever before.
 Prior to 1990, foreclosures on senior homes were much less common.
 In 1989 only 21.8% of homeowners age 65-74 had any housing debt.3 As of 2016, that number has grown to 38.8%.3 For homeowners over the age of 75 the figure is even more concerning with 26.5% carrying mortgage debt in 2016 compared to only 6.3% in 1989.

-Identifying the problem is simple, solving it: not so much.
+Identifying the problem is simple, but solving it is not easy

 Retirees have fixed incomes while trying to survive the rising costs of just about everything.
 The payments required of a traditional forward mortgage put limitations on retirees’ lifestyles and can lead to foreclosure if they are unable to keep up with their monthly payments after they stop working.

 A reverse mortgage is an obvious solution because they do not require monthly payments and do not become due until the last borrower no longer occupies the home as their primary residence or fails to meet the loan obligations.
-But they are not for everyone and should only be considered after thorough research.
+In all cases the homeowner is still responsible for keeping their homeowner’s insurance and property taxes current.